You might have a panendoscopy to help your doctor diagnose nasal and paranasal sinus cancer.

 The anaesthetist puts a small tube into a vein in your arm (cannula).
 You have any fluids and medicines you need through the cannula, including the general anaesthetic.
 This sends you into a deep sleep.
 When you wake up, the test will be over.

-The doctor gently puts the panendoscope up your nose and down into your throat.
-They look at all parts of your pharynx, as well as the larynx (voice box), food pipe (oesophagus), windpipe (trachea) and breathing tubes (bronchi).
+For the test, your doctor gently puts the panendoscope up your nose and down into your throat.
+They look at the back of your nose and throat, as well as the voice box (larynx), food pipe (oesophagus), windpipe (trachea) and breathing tubes (bronchi).

 After your test